Raggedy Ann: Legacy

-The Raggedy Ann and Raggedy Andy dolls and their related memorabilia have become sought-after collectors' items.
+The Raggedy Ann and Raggedy Andy dolls and their related memorabilia have become sought-after collector's items.
 In addition to the dolls and books, other related items continue to be produced including adaptations of the stories into comic books, audio recordings, animated films, and television and theatrical productions.

 Honors and tributes

 The Raggedy Ann doll was inducted into the National Toy Hall of Fame in Rochester, New York, on March 27, 2002.
 Raggedy Andy was inducted 5 years later on November 8, 2007.

 Related books

 Johnny Gruelle, Raggedy Ann's creator, authored and/or illustrated dozens of related works.
 Many other books were released and in some cases credited to Gruelle after his death in 1938.
-In addition, numerous works have been written and/or illustrated by others such as Ethel Hays, who illustrated most of the Saalfield Publishing Company's Raggedy Ann-related stories published from 1944.
+In addition, numerous works have been written or illustrated by others such as Ethel Hays, who illustrated most of the Saalfield Publishing Company's Raggedy Ann-related stories published from 1944.